 Oregano is one of those long-lasting herbs that grow well in moist conditions in full sun, like a pot on a hot balcony.
 With its lovely mix of sweetness and spice, it goes well with tomatoes, eggplant and lamb.
 An Italian staple!

-- Allow oregano to grow to about 10 centimetres and then pinch or trim lightly to encourage a denser and bushier plant.
+- Allow oregano to grow to about 10cm and then pinch or trim lightly to encourage a denser and bushier plant.

 - To ensure the best-quality plants, thin out plants that are 3 or 4 years old in the early spring.
 Oregano is self-seeding, so the plants will easily grow back.